-3.76 There are a number of assessment processes required under different laws:
+- 3.80 There are a number of assessment processes required under different laws: - assessment of conformity with NTSNs (by an ApBo);

-- assessment of conformity with TSIs (by a NoBo); - assessment of conformity with NNTRs (by a DeBo); - assessment of safety certificates for RUs (by an NSA); - assessment of safety authorisations for IMs (by an NSA); - independent assessment under the CSM (by an assessment body); and - assessment of the system of maintenance of ECMs (by a certification body). - 3.77 ORR's position is that there should not be duplication when these processes are carried out, and there are opportunities for businesses to avoid duplication by being aware of the following points: - A NoBo can act as an assessment body as long as it meets the criteria in the CSM RA.
-So, if the significant change concerns sub-systems that are covered by TSIs, it is possible to appoint a NoBo that meets the criteria for independent assessment so that it can carry out the CSM assessment as well as the assessment of conformity with TSIs.
-Similarly it is possible to appoint a DeBo that meets the criteria for independent assessment so that it might carry out the CSM assessment as well as the assessment of conformity of NNTRs. - If ORR has issued a safety certificate or authorisation, then the assessment body does not need to examine the general processes for risk assessment during the application of the CSM RA, but should look only at how the processes are applied for the specific change.
-However, if the assessment body finds that there are issues with the general processes for risk assessment these should be reported to the NSA and the proposer. - If the proposer does not have a safety certificate, safety authorisation, or ECM certificate, then quality management systems may give the assessment body assurance about the general processes for change management and risk assessment within the proposer's organisation. - If the proposer does not have a safety certificate or safety authorisation, the proposer should as far as possible apply equivalent change management and risk assessment processes to those of the duty holder (IM or RU) who is likely to introduce that significant change onto the railway system. - 3.78 The CSM RA allows, but does not oblige, NSAs to act as an independent assessment body when a significant change also concerns - an authorisation for placing a structural sub-system or vehicle into service; or
+- assessment of conformity with NTRs (by a DeBo); - assessment of safety certificates for RUs (by ORR); - assessment of safety authorisations for IMs (by ORR); - independent assessment under the CSM (by an assessment body); and - assessment of the system of maintenance of ECMs (by a certification body). - 3.81 ORR's position is that there should not be duplication when these processes are carried out, and there are opportunities for businesses to avoid duplication by being aware of the following points: - An ApBo can act as an assessment body as long as it meets the criteria in the CSM REA.
+So, if the significant change concerns sub-systems that are covered by NTSNs, it is possible to appoint an ApBo that meets the criteria for independent assessment so that it can carry out the CSM assessment as well as the assessment of conformity with NTSNs.
+Similarly, it is possible to appoint a DeBo that meets the criteria for independent assessment so that it might carry out the CSM assessment as well as the assessment of conformity of NTRs. - If ORR has issued a safety certificate or authorisation, then the assessment body does not need to examine the general processes for risk assessment during the application of the CSM REA.
+However, the assessment body should look at how the processes are applied for the specific change.
+If the assessment body finds that there are issues with the general processes for risk assessment these should be reported to ORR and the proposer. - If the proposer does not have a safety certificate, safety authorisation, or ECM certificate, then quality management systems may give the assessment body assurance about the general processes for change management and risk assessment within the proposer's organisation. - If the proposer does not have a safety certificate or safety authorisation, the proposer should, as far as possible, apply equivalent change management and risk assessment processes to those of the duty holder (IM or RU) who is likely to introduce that significant change onto the railway system.